daytonaio-experiments/starter-backstage/README.md

       "onAutoForward": "ignore"
     }
   },
+  "containerEnv": {
+    "HOST": "0.0.0.0"
+  },
+  "workspaceFolder": "/workspaces/starter-backstage",
-  "onCreateCommand": "yarn install",
+  "postCreateCommand": "yarn install",
   "remoteUser": "daytona"
 }
 ```
 This configuration includes:

-- **name**: Specifies the name of the development environment.
+- **name**: Specifies the name of the development environment as "Backstage Dev Container."
 - **image**: Uses the `ubuntu:22.04` Docker image as the base for the development environment.
 - **features**:
-  - **common-utils**: Adds common utilities (e.g., Zsh) with configurations for the user "daytona" (UID: 1000, GID: 1000) and sets Zsh as the default shell.
+  - **common-utils**: Adds common utilities with configurations for the user "daytona" (UID: 1000, GID: 1000) and sets Zsh as the default shell.
-  - **node**: Installs Node.js version 20 with dependencies for `node-gyp` and manages Node versions using NVM 0.40.0.
+  - **node**: Installs Node.js version 18 with dependencies for `node-gyp` and manages Node versions using NVM 0.39.5.
   - **typescript**: Adds TypeScript support for the development environment.
   - **git**: Installs Git to manage source code versioning.
 - **overrideFeatureInstallOrder**: Specifies the order of feature installation to ensure common utilities, Git, Node.js, and TypeScript are set up in the correct sequence.
+- **runArgs**: Uses the `--network=host` argument to ensure the container shares the host's network, simplifying network configurations for development.
 - **customizations**: Installs essential Visual Studio Code extensions, including Prettier, ESLint, a spell checker, and TypeScript Next.
-- **workspaceFolder**: Sets the workspace folder to `/workspaces/starter-backstage` to match the local workspace folder name.
 - **forwardPorts**: Sets up port forwarding for the frontend (3000) and backend (7007) servers.
 - **portsAttributes**: Labels the forwarded ports with "Frontend" for 3000 and "Backend" for 7007.
+The frontend port will notify on auto-forward, while the backend port will be ignored.
+- **containerEnv**: Sets the environment variable `HOST` to `0.0.0.0`, ensuring that the application is accessible on all network interfaces.
+- **workspaceFolder**: Sets the workspace folder to `/workspaces/starter-backstage` to match the local workspace folder name.
-- **onCreateCommand**: Runs `yarn install` to install project dependencies automatically when the container is created.
+- **postCreateCommand**: Runs `yarn install` to automatically install project dependencies when the container is created.
 - **remoteUser**: Sets "daytona" as the remote user for running commands within the container.

 ## Why Daytona?